ricardoues/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at cell codes #8 through #15 in `./P4.ipynb`).
-Here's an example of my output for this step.  (note: this is actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at cell codes #10 through #14 in `./P4.ipynb`).
+Here's an example of my output of this step.  (note: this is actually from one of the test images)

 <img src="https://github.com/ricardoues/CarND-Advanced-Lane-Lines/raw/master/output_images/imagen4.png" width="350">